jongwon254/Digital-Key-API/README.md

   - Built with XML in Android Studio

 ## Functionality
-- API has three end points for users to register/login and to retrieve the digital keys from their wallet
+- REST API has three end points for users to register/login and to retrieve the digital keys from their wallet
 - Data is stored in a MySQL database with the hashed password
 - Examples of requests and responses are shown below